 As a leader, people look to you for inspiration.

 But in these times of unprecedented uncertainty right now, you’re likely being pulled in many different directions.
 Not only are you required to make strategic decisions that may change the course of your organization, but you’re also tasked with providing tactical guidance.

 In times of crisis, you need support, too.
 But, how can coaching improve performance?

 Coaching can also help you work through questions like, How do I want to “show up” as a leader during this crisis?
 Am I sufficiently resilient to lead effectively through change?

-In those times, quick doses of coaching on demand can be helpful.
+In those times, quick doses of virtual coaching on demand can be helpful.
 It can give you a confidential space to test ideas, help you manage or regain energy and focus, recapture your sense of clarity and purpose, and navigate tough decisions with major consequences.

 Use a Targeted Approach for Coaching to Improve Performance

 Besides coaching on demand, there are several other types of coaching which can address many different issues.
 For example: